Wimmics/Olivaw-Template/domains/README.md

 During an iteration, a `motivating scenario` is written.
 It explains a situation and adresses questions in natural language named `competency questions` that cannot be described by the ontology, while it should.
 The current iteration should then determine which minimal set of terms named `glossary of terms` are needed to be added in order to implement the `competency questions` using SparQL.

 These terms are then developped in a ontology fragment named `modelet` and this modelet is populated in a `dataset`.
-Finally the competency questions that were written in SparQL.
+Finally the competency questions are then implemented in SparQL, showing that the situation can now be described with these new terms.

 The `motivating scenarios` are sorted here by `domain` types.